zipvilization/Zipvilization/world/time/index.md

 Economic capacity can influence:

 - how much SOLUM a Colonist controls,
+- how many Tiles that represents,
 - which territorial thresholds are satisfied,
 - and which developmental structures become possible.

 It cannot directly determine:

 - how many biological cycles have already elapsed,
+- how many Zips have validly emerged,
-- whether a biological core has matured,
+- whether primary Territory has matured,
 - or how much history has actually accumulated.

 > **Capacity can be acquired.**